flightaware/Tcl-bounties/README.md

 * this may need Tcl core changes to support it
 * $2,500

-## Stop Tcl from eating child process exit status gratuitously
+## ~~Stop Tcl from eating child process exit status gratuitously~~
-* currently if you want to retrieve child status for subprocesses yourself asynchronously, there are a bunch of things you must avoid, including "open |foo" even if it's a completely unrelated child
+* ~~currently if you want to retrieve child status for subprocesses yourself asynchronously, there are a bunch of things you must avoid, including "open |foo" even if it's a completely unrelated child~~
-* Tcl core should either not call waitpid for children it is not directly managing, or it should have a mechanism for preserving the return statuses it consumes via waitpid so the app can retrieve them when needed
+* ~~Tcl core should either not call waitpid for children it is not directly managing, or it should have a mechanism for preserving the return statuses it consumes via waitpid so the app can retrieve them when needed~~
-* this makes any non-trivial communication scheme with subprocesses painful (see piaware's fa_sudo to see the lengths you must go to, and then everything must use that and avoid the core pipe functionality)
+* ~~this makes any non-trivial communication scheme with subprocesses painful (see piaware's fa_sudo to see the lengths you must go to, and then everything must use that and avoid the core pipe functionality)~~
-* $5,000
+* ~~$5,000~~

+Status: Integrated into core, thank you Frédéric Bonnet.

 ## A reasonable C API for enumerating an array
 * (without using any Tcl code, that is, no invoking Tcl_Eval or equivalent)